 The retail credit risk management process begins with an analysis of the borrower's credit history, repayment capacity, financial position, and collateral, which includes an analysis of credit scores for certain loans.
-Repayment capacity focuses on the borrower's ability to repay the loan based on cash flows from operations or other sources of income, including off-farm income.
+Repayment capacity focuses on the borrower's ability to repay the loan based on cash flows from operations or other sources of income, including offfarm income.

 Although System institutions monitor credit risk individually, the System has established a quarterly process to report System large loan exposures (outstanding loan amounts plus any unfunded loan commitments).
 A System risk management committee reviews and monitors large loan exposures to existing individual customers.
-The threshold for monitoring large loan exposures is \$1.5 billion and reflects the System's risk-bearing capacity.
-In certain limited circumstances, a threshold of \$1.75 billion for monitoring large loan exposures may be considered.
-Because it is possible that one or more System institutions may simultaneously make credit available to a customer that may, in the aggregate, exceed these limits, the process provides for quarterly data to be compiled on existing large loan exposures with notice provided to the Banks and Associations of the largest loan exposures, including all loan exposures to a borrower greater than 75% of the \$1.5 billion level or \$1.125 billion.
+Beginning in the third quarter of 2024, the committee increased the threshold for monitoring large loan exposures to \$1.75 billion from \$1.5 billion.
+The increase in the exposure level reflects the growth in the System's risk-bearing capacity.
+In certain limited circumstances, a threshold of \$2.0 billion for monitoring large loan exposures may be considered.
+Because it is possible that one or more System institutions may simultaneously make credit available to a customer that may, in the aggregate, exceed these limits, the process provides for quarterly data to be compiled on existing large loan exposures with notice provided to the Banks and Associations of the largest loan exposures, including all loan exposures to a borrower greater than 75% of the \$1.75 billion level or \$1.313 billion.
 While this process captures information regarding large loan exposures, any credit decision resides with the individual System institutions.
-At June 30, 2024 and at December 31, 2023, one exposure was above \$1.5 billion but less than \$1.75 billion.
-Additionally, twelve exposures at June 30, 2024 and nine exposures at December 31, 2023 exceeded \$1.125 billion.
+At September 30, 2024, no exposure was above \$1.75 billion and at December 31, 2023, one exposure was above \$1.5 billion but less than \$1.75 billion.
+Additionally, six exposures at September 30, 2024 exceeded \$1.313 billion and nine exposures at December 31, 2023 exceeded \$1.125 billion.